 The results, he sums up, are underpinned by companies’ experiences with AMCS Fuel Planner.
 For instance, a large Nordic player that has deployed the AMCS solution increased the productivity of the delivered litres of fuel per mile by 10%.
 Furthermore, there was a 40% reduction in planning time and a 20% reduction in fleet size.
 Also, a large European player saw a decrease in the truck fleet of at least 10% attributed to AMCS Fuel Planner, while at the same time experiencing a significant improvement in customer service levels.
 And last but not least; the time spent on planning saw a staggering reduction of 50% - literally cut by half.

 Ready to see what AMCS can do for you?

-AMCS Fuel Planner is a revolutionary standardised system developed specifically to optimise the distribution of liquid fuel through efficient automatic planning and optimisation facilities.
+AMCS Fuel Planner is a revolutionary standardized system developed specifically to optimize the distribution of liquid fuel through efficient automatic planning and optimization facilities.

 Improving efficiency and improve margins in Downstream Fuel Industry

 The cloud isn’t just vital for your business continuity, it is more sustainable too